 Explore Our Range of HPLC Vials

-Autosampler vials are small, precision-engineered containers that hold samples for analytical testing.
-These vials are critical in maintaining sample integrity and preventing contamination during transfer and analysis.
-Available in both glass and plastic, they are compatible with a range of instruments and sample types, making them a versatile choice for chromatography and related analytical techniques.
+Autosampler vials are small, precision-engineered containers designed to hold samples for analytical testing.
+These vials play a critical role in maintaining sample integrity and preventing contamination during transfer and analysis.
+Available in both glass and plastic materials, they are compatible with a wide range of analytical instruments and sample types.

 The Role of Autosampler Vials in Analytical Testing

 Autosampler vials ensure samples remain stable, uncontaminated, and ready for precise analysis.
-Whether used with EPA, MS, or HPLC systems, the vial type directly impacts data quality.
-Borosilicate glass vials offer exceptional chemical resistance and are preferred for demanding analyses, while plastic vials provide lightweight durability for routine applications.
-Selecting the right combination of vial, closure, and septa optimizes results across all testing environments.
+Whether used with GC, MS, or HPLC systems, the vial type directly impacts analytical performance.
+Borosilicate glass vials provide exceptional chemical resistance and are preferred for demanding analytical methods, while plastic vials offer lightweight durability for routine laboratory workflows.

 Types of Autosampler Vials: Glass vs. Plastic